edgarcoime/1800-TermProject/BREAKDOWNOFWORK.md

 **_Back-End Developer_**

 * I successfully learned how to implement authentication using Passport.
+* I integrated the log-out button for a more user-friendly experience.
 * I implemented the export button using Express and the Lodash package to Kebab case the file.

 ## Daniel Liu